Ado-trastuzumab Emtansine (Kadcyla®)

 About Ado-trastuzumab Emtansine (Kadcyla®)

-Ado-trastuzumab emtansine is a monoclonal antibody attached to a chemotherapy agent called maytansine (a microtubule inhibitor).
-Monoclonal antibodies are designed to target a specific type of cell – in this case, a Her2- positive breast cancer cell.
-Her2 is a protein that is overexpressed in about 25-30% of all breast cancers.
-Her2 receptors on cells send signals telling the cell to grow and divide.
-Cancers that overexpress Her2 have too many receptors, which cause the cells to grow and divide more quickly.
-Ado-trastuzumab emtansine attaches itself to the Her2 receptor and pushes the chemotherapy into the cell – think of it as a smart bomb that targets the cancer cells with chemotherapy.
+Ado-trastuzumab emtansine is a monoclonal antibody attached to a chemotherapy agent called emtansine (a microtubule inhibitor).
+This medication targets HER-2 positive breast cancer cells.
+HER-2 receptors on cells send signals telling the cell to grow and divide.
+Cancers that overexpress HER-2 have too many receptors, which cause the cells to grow and divide more quickly.
+Ado-trastuzumab emtansine attaches itself to the HER-2 receptor and pushes the chemotherapy into the cell.

 Ado-trastuzumab emtansine is given by IV (into a vein) infusion, typically once every 3 weeks.
 The initial infusion generally takes about 90 minutes, and subsequent treatments may take 30-90 minutes, depending on how you tolerate the infusion.
-The actual dose is based on your body size and type of cancer.
+The actual dose is based on your body size.

 Even when carefully and correctly administered by trained personnel, this drug may cause a feeling of burning and pain.
 There is a risk that this drug may leak out of the vein at the injection site, resulting in tissue damage that can be severe.
 If the area of injection becomes red, swollen, or painful at anytime during or after the injection, notify your doctor or nurse immediately.
 Do not apply anything to the site unless instructed by your doctor or nurse.

 There are a number of things you can do to manage the side effects of ado-trastuzumab emtansine.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 This medication can cause cardiac (heart) problems including reduced heart function and congestive heart failure.
 Your care team will monitor your cardiac functioning.
 If you have symptoms including rapid weight gain, swelling in the legs and ankles, shortness of breath or irregular heart beat contact your health care provider immediately or go to the emergency room.